davidkel/provision-performance/Automated/README.md

 2. VMs/Bare Metal Servers

 The docker environment exists primarily to test the ansible script implementation however there are differences between the 2 environments which means that you cannot use the ansible scripts to start/stop the prometheus/grafana/mosquitto services.
 Further details will be provided later on this.

+## Ansible configuration files

+Various files control the ansible configuration

+- ansible.cfg: mainly used to provide the default hosts file to use when one is not explicitly provided.
+- inventory/docker/group_vars/all.yaml: provides the configuration for a specific ansible deployment using a docker provisioned system, eg where to get fabric from, fsc code from, chaincode from plus configuration parameters to tune fabric nodes
+- inventory/vm/group_vars/all.yaml: is the vm equivalent of the above
+- inventory/docker/example/group_vars: containers example all.yaml files for different deployments.

+The repo is currenly configured with docker/all.yaml, ansible.cfg to target a docker provisioned environment for the token sdk fungible sample.

+For a step by step guide in bringing up the fungible sample see [Fungible Sample](./FUNGIBLE.md)

 ## The different types of nodes within the system